DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

 # Synchronize Decision Center when updating Keycloak

-  During the life of a project, common situation can happen like :
+  During the life of a project, the following can happen :
-  - a user is moving from a group to an other.
+  - a user moves from a group to an other,
-  - a new user join a group
+  - a user leaves a group,
-  - a user left a group
+  - a new user joins a group, ...
-  - a user change of group
-  - ...

-  All these operations are done using the Keycloak dashboard and are reflected on Decision Center.
-It can be done manually using the Decision Center Synchronize button or using the automatic synchronization happening by default every 2 hours.
+  All these changes are performed using the Keycloak dashboard and then reflected inside Decision Center, either manually using the Decision Center Synchronize button or using the automatic synchronization (scheduled every 2 hours by default).

-  You can change the frequency using the Decision Center JVM option: `-Dcom.ibm.rules.decisioncenter.ldap.sync.refresh.period=60000`.
-The value is expressed in milliseconds.
+  You can read more about configuring the automatic synchronization in the documentation page [Importing users and groups from LDAP directories](https://www.ibm.com/docs/en/odm/9.5.0?topic=ldap-importing-users-groups-from-directories).